Skip to main content

 Why did it happen?

 Although the employee was terminated, the company didn’t bother to revoke the user’s access permissions, so the employee could still download sensitive resources from outside the company.
-Creating a proper termination procedure and conducting regular user access reviews could have prevented this incident.
+Creating a proper termination procedure and conducting regular user access reviews often helps to protect organizations from data theft by a departing employee.

 Additionally, implementing a continuous user activity monitoring solution would have made it possible for Cash App Investing to notice suspicious activity on their ex-employee’s account and respond promptly.